For the last two decades, the conflict in Afghanistan has made headline news around the world.

 Operation Moshtarak also saw the largest joint offensive between US and UK troops, with 15,000 personnel pushing out the Taliban from Helmand strongholds.

-In July 2010, it was agreed by the UN and Afghan government that there will be a transition that sees Afghanistan lead security, with the change in command beginning in January 2011.
+In July 2010, the UN and the Afghan government agreed that there would be a transition that sees Afghanistan lead security, with the change in command beginning in January 2011.

 On 26 October 2014, British troops ended their combat role in Afghanistan.